We, the Irish public, can be decision-makers using people-initiated referendums.

 There have been some recent examples to demonstrate just how dysfunctional the Irish political system has been:

-Bank Bondholders Bail Out debt: Fine Gael and Labour were elected during the 2011 general elections with the mandate not to pay bank bondholder debt for which the people of Ireland were not responsible.
-However, as soon as the formalities of forming the new coalition Government were complete, the Government began making repayments on these loans contrary to the promises made to the electorate.
+Bank Bondholders Bail Out debt: The Irish government were elected during the 2011 general elections with the mandate not to pay bank bondholder debt for which the people of Ireland were not responsible.
+However, as soon as the formalities of forming the new coalition were complete, the government began making repayments on these loans contrary to the promises made to the electorate.

-The above examples illustrate that the real issue isn’t the fact that government can ignore the wishes of the people.
-The issue is that the people of Ireland have no way to stop governments making decisions against their wishes.
-When a government goes into power, representative democracy allows them to make decisions without any accountability for their actions, no matter how ludicrous those decisions may be.
+The above examples illustrate that whilst government can ignore the wishes of the people, the real issue is that the people of Ireland have no way to stop governments making decisions against their wishes.
+When a government goes into power, the current political system allows them to make decisions without any accountability for their actions, no matter how ludicrous those decisions may be.

 WHO can fix this problem?